phac-nml/irida-galaxy-importer/README.md

 ### 2.2.4.
 Generate tool XML file

-Once you've set the appropriate connection details in the `config.ini` file, please run:
+Once you've set the appropriate connection details in the `config.ini` file, please run the following command from the root of the repository:

 ```bash
 python3 -m irida_import.irida_import --config